intel-analytics/ipex-llm/docs/docs/ClusterServingGuide/ProgrammingGuide.md

 #### Start Multiple Serving
 To run multiple Cluster Serving job, e.g. the second job name is `serving2`, then use following configuration
 ```
-model:
 # model path must be provided
-  path: /path/to/model
+# modelPath: /path/to/model

 # name, default is serving_stream, you need to specify if running multiple servings
-  name: serving2
+# jobName: serving2
 ```
 then call `cluster-serving-start` in this directory would start another Cluster Serving job with this new configuration.